A balanced portfolio consists of stocks and bonds in a 50:50 or 60:40 ratio to balance the risk you are taking with your expected returns.

 One option for lowering your fees is by using a no-commission broker such as Wealthsimple Trade (U.S. trades attract an FX conversion fee).

-You can also make free purchases of ETFs on Questrade, however, trading commissions apply when you put in a “sell” order.
+You can also make free ETF purchases on Questrade; however, trading commissions apply when you put in a “sell” order.

 Other brokerage platforms you can consider include: